JoshuaJFHolloway/CV/README.md

 I loved that coding is a language of creation and problem solving and I was eager to not just passively learn.
 To that end, I sat down at my laptop and greeted the world.
 It was great.
 I wanted to write, learn and understand code so I continued to create small side projects while taking on more responsibilities at the startup.
-It quickly became apparent to me that I needed to make this passion a full time job.
-Furthermore, I wanted to learn practices such as TDD, SOLID, XP values and pair programming in a structured setting.
-Hence, I joined Makers Academy!
-I'd love to work in a supportive environment where these principles are followed.
+It quickly became apparent to me that I needed to make this passion a full time job so I joined Makers Academy!

 ***